The 6 Best Tow Hitch Receivers for Toyota 4Runner: Heavy-Duty Towing and Easy Mounting

 Pros:

-• Chromoly steel construction and powder coat finish for durability and corrosion resistance
+• Alloy steel construction with powder-coat finish for corrosion resistance

 Cons: